Skip to content

 • You want to include more extensive content without having to manually copy and paste.

-In your chats with Alan, you can select which large language model (LLM) should be used for generating answers.
-Different models and parameters can influence the accuracy and response speed of the answers.
+Depending on your organization's settings, you can select which large language model (LLM) Alan should use for generating answers in the Models tab of the chat configuration.
+Different models can affect the style, accuracy, and response speed of answers.

-Important: A model is pre-selected for you in each chat by default, so can immediately start chatting without selecting a model.
-Optionally, you can adjust the model selection as needed.
+A language model is pre-selected for you in each chat by default.
+You can start chatting immediately without selecting a model, but you can adjust the model selection as needed.

-You can adjust the model selection at any time during the chat.
-For example, you can generate answers with different models using the "Again" message action and compare or combine the answers for optimal results.
+You can also adjust the model selection during the chat.
+For example, you can use the "Regenerate" action to generate answers with different models and compare or combine them for optimal results.

 Model Status